J35P312/Assemblatron/README.md

     1: assembly using Fermi2 (similar to workflow as fermiKit)

-    2: scaffolding using BESST (using the same input data as for 1, or a mate pair library)

-    3: alignment of the contigs
+    2: alignment of the contigs

-    4: Quality control
+    3: Quality control

-    5: variant calling
+    4: variant calling

 However, you may start or end the analysis as any step.
 The assemblatron workflow is run through the following commands: